Bronisław Komorowski: Personal life

 Komorowski has been married to Anna Dembowska (born 1954) since 1977.
 The couple has five children, Zofia Aleksandra (born 1979), Tadeusz Jan (born 1981), Maria Anna (born 1983), Piotr Zygmunt (born 1985) and Elżbieta Jadwiga (born 1987).

 Komorowski is proud that his family is from Lithuania and he always sought to stress this.
 In 2015, during the awarding ceremony of the honorary citizen of Rokiškis Komorowski said that half of his heart is Lithuanian and that this land is very precious to him, as well as that he understand everything in the Lithuanian language.
 According to Komorowski, in the post-World War II years he felt "ripped from the roots" and that his children also have sentiments for Lithuania.
 Komorowski has no plans to return to Lithuania for permanent inhabitation, however he is always looking to visit Lithuania when there is an occasion.
-Komorowski expressed in 2015 that he wish that in his family their family's heritage would be more than just a sentiment and that it would stay, as well as that it would serve for the cooperation of Lithuanians and Poles.
+Komorowski expressed in 2015 that he wished that in his family their family's heritage would be more than just a sentiment and that it would stay, as well as that it would serve for the cooperation of Lithuanians and Poles.

-A university department named the Bronisław Komorowski Centre for Political Practice was created at Collegium Civitas in Warsaw in 2015, and Komorowski gives lectures there to students especially specializing in Journalism and New Media.
+A university department named the Bronisław Komorowski Centre for Political Practice was created at Collegium Civitas in Warsaw in 2015, and Komorowski gives lectures there to students, especially specialising in Journalism and New Media.